-A seemingly brilliant alternative to the elaborate extravagance that surrounds a traditional wedding, is a beach affair.
-A textbook beach ceremony would have one imagining pristine gold-kissed sands lined with palm trees swaying in obedience to a cerulean-blue sea; a gentle breeze blowing, crisp salty air with the setting sun in the background that bears witness to your big day.
-To blend in this magnificent setting a things needs to kept in mind, such as the strong winds tousling your hair and affecting your outfit, passersby and tourists thronging to get a sneak peek at what’s happening and the sun and briny air ruining one’s make-up.
+A seemingly brilliant alternative to the elaborate extravagance that surrounds a traditional wedding, is a beach ceremony.
+A textbook beach ceremony would have one imagining pristine white sands lined with palm trees swaying in obedience to a cerulean-blue sea; a gentle breeze blowing, crisp salty air with the setting sun in the background that bears witness to your big day.
+To blend in this magnificent setting a few things needs to kept in mind, such as the strong winds tousling your hair and affecting your outfit, passersby and tourists thronging to get a sneak peek at what’s happening and the sun and briny air ruining one’s make-up.
 So if you’re thinking about getting hitched in Goa, here are a few things to keep in mind:

 Pair your beautiful dress with a glamorous pair of flats or sandals.
 Wedged heels could also work as they offer more support when standing on uneven sand.

 When considering what hairstyle to go with, we recommend going with an elegant updo that will allow you to go footloose till the wee hours of the morning.
 If however you would like to wear your hair more naturally, having a stylist who would be able to manage your look all day due to the humidity, breeze and salinity is necessary.

 Considering simpler alternatives to a long veil since it is quite difficult to manage on a beachfront.
 Something vintage and whimsical with a Bohemian twist such as a delicate wreath made of flowers and seashells, headbands, hair-combs or embellished fascinators are elegant options.

 Inform your guests